snuhcs-course/swpp-2025-project-team-07/README.md

 # Clone
-Clone is a desktop application that creates a personalized AI assistant by continuously recording and understanding your digital activities.
+Clone is a desktop app that creates a highly personalized AI assistant by continuously recording and understanding your digital activities.

 ## Collaboration
 ### Branch Management